FOREX-Euro slides as war in Ukraine stokes inflationary shock

 "All up, it's another big, ugly supply shock on top of lingering COVID impacts, with serious inflationary consequences that give central banks absolutely no room to 'give growth a chance'."

+Russia's rouble RUB= barely traded in the interbank market as clearing houses cease settling trades.
+It was last quoted at 126.50 per dollar.

+Elsewhere in Asia the Indian rupee INR=IN hit a record low as high oil prices will likely widen trade and current account deficits.
+The South Korean won KRW=KFTC was pummelled to a 21-month trough.

 Over the weekend China announced a slower economic growth target of around 5.5% this year.
 Last year China's GDP grew 8.1%, beating the government's target of more than 6%.
-The yuan CNY=CFXS edged lower to 6.3230 per dollar on Monday.
+The yuan CNY=CFXS was steady at 6.3191 per dollar on Monday.
 CNY/

-Among gainers, the Australian dollar AUD=D3 cracked January's peak to scale a four-month high of $0.7440.
-The New Zealand dollar NZD=D3 also cleared a January top to reach $0.6926, with $0.6976 the next target.
+Among gainers, the Australian dollar AUD=D3 cracked January's peak to touch $0.7440.
+The New Zealand dollar NZD=D3 also cleared a January top to reach $0.6926.
 AUD/

 The U.S. dollar index =USD hit a 22-month top of 99.220.
 Last week data showed U.S. unemployment falling to a two-year low of just 3.8%, though inflation data this week is expected to show annual growth at a stratospheric 7.9%.